raviraizada10/codeChef/README.md

-# codeChef
+# Code Chef Practice
-Repo for practicing code chef problems and challanges
+Repo for practicing code chef problems and challanges primarily using Java as a language.